-Rubric 1.2 - Step 1: Plan (Focus Student 1-English Learner with an IEP)
+Rubric 1.2 - Step 1: Plan (Focus Student 1-English Learner)

-Essential Question: How does the candidate use UDL principles to plan instruction using knowledge of FS1's assets and learning needs to support meaningful engagement with the content-specific lesson goal(s) and ELD goal(s)?
+Essential Question: How does the candidate plan instruction using knowledge of FS1's (English learner) assets and learning needs to support meaningful engagement with the content-specific learning goal(s) and ELD goal(s)?

-Level 1 Level 2 Level 3 Level 4 Level 5 Candidate does not connect to the lesson knowledge of FS1's assets and learning needs.
-OR Candidate's planning does not take into account the reading, writing, listening, and/or speaking requirements of the content taught in the lesson and provides no instructional adaptations (accommodations and/or modifications).
+Level 1 Level 2 Level 3 Level 4 Level 5 Candidate does not connect knowledge of FS1's assets and learning needs to the lesson.
+OR Candidate's plan does not take into account the reading, writing, listening, and/or speaking requirements of the content taught in the lesson.
 OR Candidate primarily displays deficit thinking in relation to FS1.
 Candidate's planned adaptations (accommodations and/or modifications) minimally connect FS1's assets or learning needs to the expected reading, writing, listening, and/or speaking abilities required of the content taught in the lesson.
-Candidate reduces the content-specific expectations of learning activities or instructional strategies in ways that are inappropriate or limit the access to content and/or expose student vulnerability or undermine a safe learning environment.
-Candidate's planned supports for student learning are clearly built on FS1's IEP goals, including assets and learning needs.
-Candidate's planning provides appropriate adaptations (accommodations and/or modifications) to support FS1 to access core content of the lesson through required reading, writing, listening, and/or speaking.
-Candidate plans a lesson using UDL principles that purposefully create an inclusive environment to support FS1's content-specific learning through reading, writing, listening, and/or speaking.
-Candidate provides a cogent rationale in plan for how language adaptations (accommodations and/or modifications) used during the lesson encourage FS1's progress toward meeting learning goal(s) and ELD goal(s).
-All of Level 3, plus: Candidate plans opportunities for FS1 to participate in different modes of communication (e.g., collaborative, interpretive , and/or productive language) during the lesson to access content needed to meet learning goal(s).
-All of Levels 3 & 4, plus: Candidate's rationale cites high-leverage strategies that purposefully create an inclusive environment to support FS1's content- specific learning through reading, writing, listening, and/or speaking as part of the whole class community.
-Candidate's rationale cites high-leverage ELD practice(s).
+Candidate reduces the rigor of learning activities or instructional strategies in ways that are inappropriate or limit the access to content and/or expose student vulnerability or undermine a safe learning environment.
+Candidate's planned supports for student learning are clearly built on FS1's assets and learning needs.
+Candidate's plan provides appropriate adaptations (accommodations and/or modifications) to support FS1 to access core content of the lesson through required reading, writing, listening, and/or speaking.
+Candidate provides a cogent rationale in plan for how language adaptations (accommodations and/or modifications) used during the lesson encourage FS1's progress toward meeting the content-specific learning goal(s) and ELD goal(s).
+All of Level 3, plus: Candidate plans opportunities for FS1 to participate in different modes of communication (e.g., collaborative, interpretive, and/or productive language) during the lesson to access content needed to meet learning goal(s).
+All of Levels 3 & 4, plus: Candidate plans a lesson using UDL strategies that purposefully create an inclusive environment to support FS1's content- specific learning through reading, writing, listening, and/or speaking as part of the whole class community.
+Candidate's rationale cites evidence-based English language development practice(s).

-For example: ELD goal in IEP; history of IEP services; prior academic knowledge; social identity; cultural and linguistic resources and funds of knowledge; prior experiences and interests; developmental considerations (social-emotional); prior experience with the functional and/or life skill; assistive technology and/or augmentative and alternative communication (AAC); proficiency in reading, writing, speaking, and listening
+^{}For example: prior academic knowledge; social-emotional development; social identity; cultural and linguistic resources and funds of knowledge; prior experiences and interests; developmental considerations; proficiency in reading, writing, speaking, and listening